hantsy/quarkus-sandbox/docs/jakarta-data.md

 </dependencies>
 ```

-Here we add the Jakarta Data API into the dependency, we will use the Jakarta Data to implement data persistence.
-And we update the Hibernate ORM to the latest `6.6.0.Alpha1`.
-And also add [Lombok](https://lombokproject.org) to erase the tedious getters/betters, equals/hashCode, etc for POJO classes.
+We add the Jakarta Data API into the dependency, we will use the new Jakarta Data APIs to implement data persistence.

+Here we update Hibernate ORM to the latest `6.6.0.Alpha1` to replace the one by managed by Quarkus BOM.
+And also add [Lombok](https://lombokproject.org) to erase the tedious getters/betters, `equals`/`hashCode`, `toString` methods, append builder, etc. for POJO classes.

-Add Lombok and Hiberante jpamodelgen into the `configuration/annotationProcessorPaths` in the Maven compiler plugin.
+Add Lombok and Hiberante jpamodelgen annotation processors into the `configuration/annotationProcessorPaths` node in the Maven compiler plugin.

 ```xml
 <build>